Have you ever asked yourself this common question? If so, you are not alone, as many people get these two confused.

 The same advice is followed when you increase prebiotic containing foods in your diet.
 It may be helpful to know that you should increase your water intake at the same time, so you do not become constipated.
 If you already consume adequate amounts of water, this may not be necessary.

 The AND recommends about 9 cups of unsweetened, un-caffeinated fluids per day for women and about 12.5 cups for men.

 In 2014, the definition of probiotics was formally established by the International Scientific Association for Probiotics and Prebiotics (ISAPP) as “Live microorganisms that, when administered in adequate amounts, confer a health benefit on the host”.

 Simply, probiotics are “good” bacteria that provide health benefits when consumed (1).

 Benefits of Probiotics

 The benefits of probiotics vary depending on the type of probiotic you choose.
 Probiotics are strain specific, so it’s important to choose the appropriate genus, species and strain when starting a probiotic.
-This post discussed how long it takes for probiotics to begin providing benefits.

 Sources of Probiotics

 Most probiotics are found in fermented foods, although not all fermented foods contain these beneficial bacteria.
 Examples of these probiotic containing fermented foods include yogurt, sauerkraut, kefir, pickles, miso, kombucha, tempeh, kimchi, and various cheeses.

 Probiotics in Supplements